jhwhenry/cpd/wx_orchestrate_ai_gov_upgrade_522.md

 #### 1.1.5 Creating a profile for upgrading the service instances

-Create a profile on the workstation from which you will upgrade the service instances. `<br>`
+Create a profile on the workstation from which you will upgrade the service instances.

 The profile must be associated with a Cloud Pak for Data user who has either the following permissions: